weuritz8u/dev-envirment/README.md

 *feel free to contribute*

-LICENSE: MIT
+### LICENSE: MIT

 BUT:

-**THIS IS ONLY IMPORTANT FOR REPUBLISHING, NO CREDIT NEEDED FOR JUST USING!!!**
+**THIS IS ONLY IMPORTANT FOR REPUBLISHING, NO CREDIT NEEDED FOR JUST USING AND DEVELEPING WITH THIS TOOL!!!**